 - (a) (5 points) Find the Hubble constant H at an arbitrary time t. - (b) (5 points) Let (x, y, z, t) be the coordinates of a comoving coordinate system.
 Suppose that at t = 0 a galaxy located at the origin of this system emits a light pulse along the positive x-axis.
 Find the trajectory x(t) which the light pulse follows. - (c) (5 points) Suppose that we are living on a galaxy along the positive x-axis, and that we receive this light pulse at some later time.
-We analyze the spectrum of the pulse and determine the redshift z.
-Express the time t_r at which we receive the pulse in terms of z, χ , and any relevant physical constants.
+We analyze the spectrum of

-(d) (5 points) At the time of reception, what is the physical distance between our galaxy and the galaxy which emitted the pulse?
+- the pulse and determine the redshift z.
+Express the time t_r at which we receive the pulse in terms of z, χ , and any relevant physical constants. - (d) (5 points) At the time of reception, what is the physical distance between our galaxy and the galaxy which emitted the pulse?
 Express your answer in terms of z, χ , and any relevant physical constants.

-PROBLEM 3: "DID YOU DO THE READING?"
+PROBLEM 5: "DID YOU DO THE READING?"

 - (a) The assumptions of homogeneity and isotropy greatly simplify the description of our universe.
 We find that there are three possibilities for a homogeneous and isotropic universe: an open universe, a flat universe, and a closed universe.
-What quantity or condition distinguishes between these three cases: the temperature of the microwave background, the value of $\Omega = \rho/\rho_c$, matter vs. radiation domination, or redshift?
-[Note for 2000: this question is beyond the material for Quiz 1 of this year.] - (b) What is the temperature, in Kelvin, of the cosmic microwave background today? - (c) Which of the following supports the hypothesis that the universe is isotropic: the distances to nearby clusters, observations of the cosmic microwave background, clustering of galaxies on large scales, or the age and distribution of globular clusters? - (d) Is the distance to the Andromeda Nebula (roughly) 10 kpc, 5 billion light years, 2 million light years, or 3 light years? - (e) Did Hubble discover the law which bears his name in 1862, 1880, 1906, 1929, or 1948? - (f) When Hubble measured the value of his constant, he found $H^{-1} \approx 100$ million years, 2 billion years, 10 billion years, or 20 billion years? - (g) Cepheid variables are important to cosmology because they can be used to estimate the distances to the nearby galaxies.
+What quantity or condition distinguishes between these three cases: the temperature of the microwave background, the value of $\Omega = \rho/\rho_c$, matter vs. radiation domination, or redshift? - (b) What is the temperature, in Kelvin, of the cosmic microwave background today? - (c) Which of the following supports the hypothesis that the universe is isotropic: the distances to nearby clusters, observations of the cosmic microwave background, clustering of galaxies on large scales, or the age and distribution of globular clusters? - (d) Is the distance to the Andromeda Nebula (roughly) 10 kpc, 5 billion light years, 2 million light years, or 3 light years? - (e) Did Hubble discover the law which bears his name in 1862, 1880, 1906, 1929, or 1948? - (f) When Hubble measured the value of his constant, he found $H^{-1} \approx 100$ million years, 2 billion years, 10 billion years, or 20 billion years? - (g) Cepheid variables are important to cosmology because they can be used to estimate the distances to the nearby galaxies.
 What property of Cepheid variables makes them useful for this purpose, and how are they used? - (h) Cepheid variable stars can be used as estimators of distance for distances up to about 100 light-years, 104 light-years, 107 light years, or 1010 light-years?
-[Note for 2000: this question is beyond the material for Quiz 1 of this year.] - (i) Name the two men who in 1964 discovered the cosmic background radiation.
+[Note for 2002: this question was based on the reading from Joseph Silk's The Big Bang, and therefore would be not be a fair question for this year.] - (i) Name the two men who in 1964 discovered the cosmic background radiation.
 With what institution were they affiliated? - (j) At the time of the discovery of the cosmic microwave background, an active but independent effort was taking place elsewhere.
 P.J.E.
 Peebles had estimated that the universe must contain background radiation with a temperature of at least 10°K, and Robert H. Dicke, P.G.
 Roll, and D.T.
 Wilkinson had mounted an experiment to look for it.
 At what institution were these people working?

-PROBLEM 4: A FLAT UNIVERSE WITH UNUSUAL TIME EVOLU-TION
+PROBLEM 6: A FLAT UNIVERSE WITH UNUSUAL TIME EVOLUTION